Kinshasa: Second Congo War

-Armed confrontation and urban warfare

-By late August 1998, Kinshasa became the theater of direct armed confrontation.
-Forces of the ANC, RPA, and UPDF clashed with troops from FAC and the Zimbabwe Defence Forces (ZDF) for control of the capital.
-The ZDF employed heavy artillery to bombard densely populated neighborhoods, including Kimbanseke, Masina, Ndjili, and the village of Kingatoko, located near the border of Bas-Congo Province.
-These attacks resulted in the deaths of approximately 50 civilians and left 282 wounded, who were admitted to medical facilities across the capital during the night of 27 to 28 August.
-The shelling campaign led to mass displacement, as residents fled to safer parts of the city.
-The ZDF's indiscriminate use of heavy weapons failed to differentiate between military and civilian targets, striking hospitals, religious buildings, and other non-combatant infrastructure.
-In some instances, Congolese military authorities exacerbated civilian casualties by ordering residents to remain in their homes, thereby preventing rebel fighters from taking shelter in abandoned buildings and leaving civilians exposed to sustained bombardment.

-During the same period, humanitarian workers became direct victims of violence.
-On 28 August 1998, in Mont-Ngafula, FAC soldiers brutally killed two Red Cross volunteers, one by crushing his skull, as they attempted to rescue victims in the Mitendi and Mbenseke areas.
-The incident left several others severely wounded.
-Rebel forces further escalated the crisis by targeting strategic infrastructure.
-On 13 August 1998, troops from the ANC, RPA, and UPDF seized the Inga hydroelectric power station in Bas-Congo Province, halting its turbines for three weeks.
-This act deprived Kinshasa and parts of Bas-Congo of electricity and water, critically affecting essential services such as hospitals.
-As a result, mortality rates, particularly among children, increased markedly in medical facilities.
+By late August 1998, forces of the ANC, RPA, and UPDF clashed with troops from FAC and the Zimbabwe Defence Forces (ZDF) for control of the capital.
+The ZDF employed heavy artillery to bombard densely populated areas, including Kimbanseke, Masina, Ndjili, and the Kingatoko village, which located near the Bas-Congo border.
+These attacks resulted in the deaths of approximately 50 civilians and left 282 wounded during the night of 27 to 28 August, leading to mass displacement as residents fled to safer parts of the city, while the ZDF's indiscriminate use of heavy weapons struck hospitals, religious buildings, and other non-combatant infrastructure without differentiating between military and civilian targets.
+In some instances, Congolese military authorities exacerbated civilian casualties by ordering residents to remain in their homes.
+On 28 August, in Mont-Ngafula, FAC soldiers brutally murdered two Red Cross volunteers, one by crushing his skull, as they tried to rescue victims in Mitendi and Mbenseke, which left several others injured.
+Rebel forces also targeted critical infrastructure, including the Inga hydroelectric power station in Bas-Congo, which was seized by ANC, RPA, and UPDF troops on 13 August 1998 and had its turbines stopped for three weeks, cutting electricity and water to Kinshasa and parts of Bas-Congo and severely disrupting hospitals.